 In many cases, the presence or absence of these leg spurs makes it easy to distinguish between Greek (Testudo graeca) and Hermann's (Testudo hermanni) tortoises.
 Most Greeks have leg spurs, while most Hermann's do not.
 Instead, Hermann's tortoises have a terminal nail spur, a horn shaped scale, at the tip of their tails.
 Greek tortoises have blunt tails with no tail spurs.

-Caution!
-The absence or presence of thigh spurs can not be relied upon as the only means of determining the species.
+However, the absence or presence of thigh spurs can not be relied upon as the only means of determining the species.
 Some Hermann's tortoises have thigh spurs, and some Greeks do not have spurs.

 In most adult golden Greek tortoises thigh spurs are easy to see, but in some older tortoises, the spurs can be worn down flat to the skin level.
 It may then appear like there are no spurs present, especially if the diameter of the spurs is small.